 Valve in horizontal position allows water to flow into and through water heater.
-Valve is on bottom portion of by-pass and choice directional flow, not a shut off.
+Valves of by-pass are choice directional flow, not a shut off.

-When valve is in vertical position it will prevent water from flowing through water heater.
-A check valve is between water heater and upper tee, preventing water to flow into heater, in the upper export connection.
+When both valves are in vertical position, it will prevent water from flowing through water heater.
 Now you can send anti-freeze liquid through coach plumbing system without filling water heater.